 How To Do Incline Push-Ups With Proper Form

-Incline push-ups work great for the upper chest, arms, and back and you can still take full advantage of your body weight to target the main chest muscles (pectoralis major).
+As a trainer, I find that incline push-ups are excellent for targeting the upper chest, arms, and back, allowing you to fully utilize your body weight to engage the main chest muscles (pectoralis major).

-Unlike a regular push-up, the incline push-up will make it a lot easier to get a full range of motion with less resistance.
+Compared to a regular push-up, the incline version offers a full range of motion with less resistance, making it more accessible for various fitness levels.

 And here’s what’s involved.